benblazak/ergodox-firmware/references.md

   The EEPROM is non-volatile data memory that you can write to if you like.
-I don't really see the purpose, unless it feels conceptually cleaner to you, because there's only 1024 bytes of it on the Teensy 2.0, while there's 2560 bytes of RAM, and 33256 bytes of flahs (program memory), and it seems like it'd be easier to use one of those if you could.
+I don't really see the purpose, unless it feels conceptually cleaner to you, because there's only 1024 bytes of it on the Teensy 2.0, while there's 2560 bytes of RAM, and 33256 bytes of flash (program memory), and it seems like it'd be generally easier to use one of those.

     * updated version available as a pdf at
       [Four Walled Cubicle : AVR Articles]